hyoungjoojin/notes/content/algorithms/competitive-prgramming/algorithms/_index.md

 ### Breadth-First Search (BFS)

+**Problems**

+- Given an undirected graph, find the number of connected components.
+  - [ ] Baekjoon 2606 (Silver 3): Find the number of nodes connected to node 1.

 #### Shortest Path

 If the graph is unweighted, BFS can be used to find the shortest path from a starting node to all other nodes in the graph.